Welcome to The First State!

 " The Nursing Licensure Compact (NLC) is an agreement between states that allows nurses to have one license but the ability to practice in other states that are part of the agreement.

-Originally developed in 2000, by 2015 the license had grown to include 25 states.
+Originally developed in 2000, in 2024 the license had grown to include at least 25 states.
 To help streamline the process for nurses the Enhanced Nursing Licensure Compact (eNLC) was implemented in 2018 and included standards for licensure which the originally compact license was lacking.

 ____nurse.org